 Is It Okay to Eat Muskmelon Seeds?

-It is completely okay for eat muskmelon seeds at least for most people unless you have a sensitive stomach.
+It is perfectly fine to eat muskmelon seeds at least for most people unless you have a sensitive stomach.
 You can safely eat raw muskmelon seeds or choose to dry and roast them.
-You can also add these seeds to your fruit serving, salad, or smoothies.
+If you prefer, you can add muskmelon seeds to your fruit serving, salad, or smoothies.
+More importantly, you can grind muskmelon seeds into a flour and use it to make pancakes, bread, or muffins.
+The seeds also go well with oatmeal, soups, and stir-fries.

 Before eating muskmelon seeds, whether raw or roasted, you can remove the outer shell.
 The decision to eat muskmelon seeds with or without a shell will depend on your preference or how you intend to prepare and eat them.
 Otherwise, it is completely safe to eat muskmelon with their shells.